 It doesn’t get more central than South Lake Union, the booming tech and business hub of Seattle.
 The convergence of the bustling city with the sparkling waters of Lake Union was the primary design focus for the project, both interior and exterior, and inspired the building’s name: Radius.

 The building runs an entire half block, making for a very long façade.
-To break it up, our designers created two distinct buildings linked by a recessed entry court.
+To break it up, the design team created two distinct buildings linked by a recessed entry court.
 To the north, the “Lake District” is a highly articulated structure with upper level terraces and large windows to take advantage of views of Lake Union.

 Radius SLU Interior Design